 Last week my former boss Larry Foley, the news editor here at the Ledger-Enquirer, called me aside to talk.
 This is something he does about once every, well, never.
 Larry may be the most private man in the entire newsroom.
 So I couldn't imagine what he had to say, but I couldn't have imagined anything much worse.
 He wrote a column for today's paper about what he told me.
-Here's the opening:
+Here's the opening:"You have cancer."

 Those were the worst words I thought I would ever hear from the doctor exploring my prostate problems.
 But a week later, after X-ray bone scans and a CT scan at a hospital, he told me nine words that were much worse, terribly worse, and devastating: "Your cancer has spread.
 You have an incurable condition."